-Spot metering means that your camera will expose whatever is in the center of the shot, rather then the whole photo.
+Spot metering means that your camera will expose whatever is in the centre of the shot, rather then the whole photo.
 This is likely to lead to blown out, overexposed backgrounds but that’s part of the effect of shooting into the sun.

 Have a look at these 2 photos below, the first one was shot on partial metering mode and created a silhouette whereas the second was shot on spot, resulting in a much more evenly exposed subject.

 Another great way of avoiding silhouettes is to use an external flash.

 Now, a lot of people might find the idea of using a flash in daylight a little odd but it’s actually one of the best times to be using it.
 Here I used a transmitter so that I could send the flash signal to flash a few feet away at the side.
 This produces a much more natural effect whilst maintaining some of the natural shadows on the face.
 Take a look:

 When shooting into the sun, your camera will struggle to focus on the subject, even when you manually select the focal points inside the camera.

 I recommend that you use the focal lock by pointing the camera at your subject with the sun hidden behind them to autofocus easily, then move back to how you want the shot composed.
 Be careful when shooting on a wide aperture though, as the depth of field will be very shallow meaning the slightest movement will send the photo out of focus.